sergeych/hybrid8/README.md

 # Hybrid8, aka H8

-_Warning_ this gem has yet limited functionality and is under main development.
-Versions suitable for an open beta test will start from 0.1.*.
+_Warning_ this gem functionality is almost complete but it lacks of testing and some features (see below).
+This is a working (or better say, test passing) alpha.
+Beta suitable versions will start from 0.1.*.

 Therubyracer gem alternative to effectively work with ruby 2.1+ in multithreaded environment in an effective and GC-safe way.
 Should be out of the box replacement for most scenarios.